William Gamble (general): Civil War

-During the Gettysburg Campaign, Gamble continued on leave and missed the largest predominantly cavalry battle of the war, Brandy Station.
-The officer in temporary command of his brigade, Colonel Benjamin Franklin Davis, was killed there, and Gamble returned to the field on 13 June 1863.
-His brigade was assigned to Brig.
+During the Gettysburg campaign, Gamble's brigade was assigned to Brig.
 Gen. John Buford's 1st Division.
 He reached Gettysburg on 30 June and was riding at the head of the column when they spotted the first elements of the Confederate Army of Northern Virginia and began the Battle of Gettysburg on the morning of 1 July.
 While his troops were hopelessly outnumbered, they slowed the progress of the Mississippi brigades from Lt.
 Gen. A.P.
 Hill's corps for about two hours while Union infantry from Maj.
 Gen. John F. Reynolds's I Corps (James S. Wadsworth's division) hurried to join the fight.
 When it came time to retire, Colonel Gamble's troops moved to the infantry's left flank.
 Gamble, along with the rest of Buford's cavalry, had provided a crucial window of time to get the Union Army into position.

+After Gettysburg, the theatre of war shifted back to Virginia.
+During this time, Gamble briefly joined George Stoneman's staff at the U.S. Cavalry Bureau in Washington, D.C..
+Colonel George Henry Chapman replaced him as commander of the brigade, which remained with the main army and fought in the ensuing Bristoe Campaign and Mine Run Campaign.

-Later in 1863, Gamble commanded a cavalry division in the XXII Corps of the Department of Washington for the remainder of the war.
-He was involved in the defenses of Washington, D.C., and his troopers also tangled with the Confederate partisan ranger, John S. Mosby.
+From December 21, 1863, until the end of the war, Gamble commanded a cavalry division in the XXII Corps of the Department of Washington, where was involved in the defense of the city, particularly at the Battle of Fort Stevens, and thereafter his troopers continuously tangled with the Confederate partisan ranger, John S. Mosby.
 He commanded the remount station at Camp Stoneman, but the lingering effects of his wounds prevented any further field service.
 Gamble received a brevet promotion to brigadier general on 12 December 1864, and a full promotion to brigadier general on 25 September 1865.
 He was mustered out of the volunteer service on 13 March 1866, and reentered the service with the rank of major in the 8th U.S. Cavalry.